ww44ss/city_politics/USAMapTest1.md

 # High Performance Reverse-Geo-Coding Model
 Winston Saunders
-September 19, 2016
+September 22, 2016

-###Summary
+# Summary

+A quesiton was asked on the Sept ["Not So Standard Deviations"](https://www.patreon.com/NSSDeviations) podcast about the "best city for data science.""
+I use the `twitteR` package to measure interest in __R__ by computing the frequency and desity of tweets with the `#rstats` hashtag.
+Surprisingly, Boston, with a tweet density of over 75 #rstat tweets per million residents per day.
+Other leading cities include Jersey City and Newark, Oakland, Washington DC, Seattle, San Francisco, and Henderson, NV.
+Data are sensitive to assumptions about metro size.
+This was quick and dirty so no telling how stable the result will be over time.

-###Problem Statement
+# Problem Statement

-## Get city data
+On their September Podcast, Hilary and Roger discussed the best city for data science.
+I've nvever met a person from SF who didn't think SF was the best at everything.
+So I decided to try measuring something.

+# How do I get City Data?

-City coordinates and populations are available in the [`{maps}`](https://cran.r-project.org/web/packages/maps/index.html) package.
-The package is super-convenient as it contains all the information we need for plotting and normalizing the tweet data.
+City coordinates and populations are available in the super-convenient  [`{maps}`](https://cran.r-project.org/web/packages/maps/index.html) package, which contains all the information we need for plotting and normalizing tweet data.

 ```r